e1732a364fed/candle-token-classification/README.md

 ## Contributing

-This repo was made specifically for my use-case of UPOS tagging with pre-trained models.
-As such it is likely missing things required to support work outside that scope.
 If you need other functionality, contributions are welcome :)